Special Proceedings Tel: (252) 504-4466.

 - If the highest bidder defaults on their bid, they may lose their deposit and a new sale process will begin.

 Name Changes.
 Name changes may be filed in the Special Proceedings Division.
 Exception: a request for an application by a widow or divorced woman for the resumption of a maiden name, name of a prior deceased husband, or prior divorced husband if her children have that husband's surname must be filed in Estates.
 For assistance in petitioning the court for a name change, you are encouraged to contact an attorney.
-The State of North Carolina does not provide any forms for this type of name change.
+Instructions for Name Change for Minor under Age 16.
+Instructions for Name Change for Minor Ages 16-17, Instructions for Name Change for Adult.

 Incompetence Proceedings.
 The Petition for Adjudication of Incompetence forms can be found on the AOC Judicial Forms Search Page.
 (Form Nos.
 AOC-SP-200, AOC-SP208) A notarized doctor’s letter stating the doctor’s opinion of the Respondent’s competency is required.
 After the petition is filed, a Guardian ad litem (GAL) will be appointed to represent the alleged incompetent adult (Respondent).The Sheriff will serve a Notice of Hearing and Petition on the Respondent.
 A hearing date will be set approximately 30 days from filing of the petition.
 Filing fees are applicable.